Devi27-create/Marketing-Campaign-Enrollment-Analysis/README.md

 - Data standardization and correction

-- Deduplication
+- Deduplication using window functions

-- Type casting
+- Null handling and Type casting

 - Quality flags